UltiRequiem/numbers-raised-to-the-square-never-end-2-3-7-8/readme.md

-# The numbers raised to the square never end 2,3,7 or 8
+# Numbers raised to the square never end 2,3,7 or 8

 You can run the bunle version of this script in your browser's console.